ZeyuGaoAi/Instance_based_Vision_Transformer/README.md

 ## Dataset

-Download the nuclei segmentation and classification dataset from [this link]().
+Download the nuclei segmentation and classification dataset from [this link](https://dataset.chenli.group/home/ccrcc-grading).

-Download the papillary RCC subtyping dataset from [this link]().
+Download the papillary RCC subtyping dataset from [this link](https://dataset.chenli.group/home/prcc-subtyping).

+To use the [micronet](https://www.sciencedirect.com/science/article/pii/S1361841518300628) model trained on nuclei segmentation and classification dataset and used in our paper, download it follow [Segmentation Model File](./nuclei_seg_cls_infer)